 Men and women of a certain age have an insatiable lust for the retro video games of their youth (anyone else still heartbroken over not landing one of the NES Classics last fall?).
-Those same people, longing for the glory days of gaming fueled by greasy pizza and whatever quarters they could squirrel away over the course of the week, can now find comfort in the barcades that have popped up all over the state.
+Those same people, longing for the glory days of gaming fueled by greasy pizza and whatever quarters they could squirrel away over the course of the week, can now find comfort in the arcade bars that have popped up all over the state.

 Shelter Arcade Bar is a blast from the past in Providence’s Olneyville neighborhood.
 Games on site include classic cartoon beat-em-ups The Simpsons and Teenage Mutant Ninja Turtles – which are basically the same exact game, but each glorious for their own obvious reasons – and elder statesmen like Frogger and Q-Bert.
 Pinball machines dominate a whole wall, with league nights happening on Sundays.
 And if you’re looking to meet your gamer soul mate, keep an eye out for their next singles night.

 Flip Side in Westerly is committed to keeping pinball alive and well in Rhode Island.
 Opened by husband and wife pinball wizards Mark and Dana Carvey, Flip Side has everything a retro gaming hangout needs: a rotating lineup of great tables that cover pinball’s past and present, craft brews and signature cocktails, and league nights for pinballers of all skill levels.

 Freeplay Bar and Arcade is Providence’s latest to combine 21+ beverages with the prefered pastime of our youth, with the addition of skee ball to the 100 arcade cabinets and pinball tables.
 But the real bonus here is that a $10 cover charge gives you access to every game in the room without your having to weigh yourself down with quarters.